-Kyoto is now in the height of the fall foliage season, and many tourists from inside and outside of the country are visiting Kyoto.
+Kyoto is now at the height of the fall foliage season, and many tourists from inside and outside the country are visiting.

 One of the most popular attractions among these tourists is the special nighttime viewing and lighting up of shrines and temples.

-Among them, I went for a night walk to see the illumination of Kiyomizu-Dera Temple, which attracts many visitors every time I visit the temple.
+Among them, I went for a night walk to see the illumination of Kiyomizu-Dera Temple, which attracts many visitors every time I visit.

 On the way to Kiyomizu-Dera Temple on foot from my house, I passed by the Minami-za Theater, the birthplace of Kabuki.
 I came across a Maneki-age in preparation for the Kabuki “Kichirei-Kaomise”(*) performance that will begin on December 1.

-A Maneki is a signboard in front of a theater with the names of the actors who will appear during the performance.
+A Maneki is a signboard in front of a theater that lists the names of the actors who will appear during a performance.

-This Maneki-age is also one of the most popular winter scenic features in Kyoto.
+This Maneki-age is also one of Kyoto’s most popular winter scenic features.

 The celebratory stage curtain for this year’s show is based on an original drawing created by artist Takashi Murakami.